Foot–pound–second system of units

-The foot–pound–second system or FPS system is a system of units built on three fundamental units: the foot for length, the (avoirdupois) pound for either mass or force (see below), and the second for time.
+The foot–pound–second system (FPS system) is a system of units built on three fundamental units: the foot for length, the (avoirdupois) pound for either mass or force (see below), and the second for time.

 Variants

 Collectively, the variants of the FPS system were the most common system in technical publications in English until the middle of the 20th century.

 Errors can be avoided and translation between the systems facilitated by labelling all physical quantities consistently with their units.
 Especially in the context of the FPS system this is sometimes known as the Stroud system after William Stroud, who popularized it.

 Pound as mass unit

 When the pound is used as a unit of mass, the core of the coherent system is similar and functionally equivalent to the corresponding subsets of the International System of Units (SI), using metre, kilogram and second (MKS), and the earlier centimetre–gram–second system of units (CGS).
 This system is often called the Absolute English System.

 In this sub-system, the unit of force is a derived unit known as the poundal.

 The international standard symbol for the pound as unit of mass rather than force is lb.

 Everett (1861) proposed the metric dyne and erg as the units of force and energy in the FPS system.

 Latimer Clark's (1891) "Dictionary of Measures" contains celo (acceleration), vel or velo (velocity) and pulse (momentum) as proposed names for FPS absolute units.